riscv-admin/fp/Gap Analysis.md

 The FP SIG has considered the following as potential gaps that will be monitored:
 - Decimal floating point support for financial applications
 - The scientific computing community has expressed initial interest in even higher precision floating point such as octal precision and variable precision

+The FP SIG has identified the following as potential gaps to explore further:
+- Evaluation of format-agnostic (floating point) instructions
+- Guidance on creating custom floating point extensions

 ## Recommendation
 The current recommendation is: